oblivia-simplex/Narrativity/2_nester1.md

 ## Working Notes

-> \"Mr. Narrator, this is Bob Dylan to me.\"
+> "Mr. Narrator, this is Bob Dylan to me.\"
 >
-> --- D. Boon, The Minutemen, \"History Lesson-Part II\"
+> --- D. Boon, The Minutemen, "History Lesson-Part II\"

 **In June 2000**, I had a crisis.
-In a club called \"Fun,\" an dank, empty club deep in Chinatown, I sat down for an interview for the VH1 show SoundAffects, and talked about how Queen changed my life.
+In a club called "Fun,\" an dank, empty club deep in Chinatown, I sat down for an interview for the VH1 show SoundAffects, and talked about how Queen changed my life.

 I left so much out in that interview that I tried to write more poems about Queen, but hit a wall.
-Call it problems with verisimilitude, whatever it was, poems weren\'t doing the trick.
+Call it problems with verisimilitude, whatever it was, poems weren't doing the trick.

-So I started writing a confessional book, freeing myself from what I think are very real aesthetic contraints on today\'s poem.
-The result is a kind of prose poem, with narration leading to definitive moments where I think my history and the object of my obsession\'s history-and I say this with a straight face-intersect.
+So I started writing a confessional book, freeing myself from what I think are very real aesthetic contraints on today's poem.
+The result is a kind of prose poem, with narration leading to definitive moments where I think my history and the object of my obsession's history-and I say this with a straight face-intersect.

 ---